GustaveRw/Expensa/README.md

 ### Description

-This project implements a web application for tracking expenses, where users would log their daily expenses/incomes, and get back daily/monthly/yearly expense reports.
+A full web application for tracking expenses, where users would log their daily expenses/incomes, and get back daily/monthly/yearly expense reports.

 ## Demo